-Darren Clarke is one of the world's most recognisable golfers and has won many fans around the world with his passionate play and dedicated approach to the game.
+Darren Clarke is one of the world's most recognisable golfers and has won many fans aross the globe over almost three decades at the top of his spot.

 Winner of The Open Championship in 2011, Darren also captained the European Ryder Cup team against the United States in 2016.

 A stalwart of the European Tour since 1991, the Ulsterman is no stranger to firsts.

 At the 1999 Smurfit European Open, he became the first player on the European Tour to shoot 60 for a second time, having achieved it first in the 1992 European Monte Carlo Open.

 In 2002, he became the first player to win the English Open three times and in 2003 the first player outside Tiger Woods to capture more than one World Golf Championship title.